syedahamedali2521/syedahamedali2521/README.md

 ## 📘 Patent & Publications
 ### **Patent Published — July 2025**
 **Content-Aware Perspective Compression Based on JMVDC and Saliency Maps**
-- Introduced a **Deep Learning compression technique** utilizing saliency maps to enhance perceptual quality for 3D video.
+- Proposed a deep-learning compression technique using saliency maps to enhance perceptual quality in 3D video content.

 ---